isaacfreeman/kakano-obsidian-theme/README.md

 ### Settings
 If the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin is installed, Kakano offers the following settings.
+#### Color settings
 - **Base color**
   Sets a base color that will be used by Kakano independently of the accent color.
 This allows you to use one color for Kakano, and a separate color for accents in your notes.
+- **Background gradient contrast**
+  Adjusts the background gradient from a flat color to a strong difference between top and bottom.
+- **Dark mode note background**
+  THe background for note sin dark mode can be either full black (nice on OLED screens) or near-black (easier on the eye).
+#### Layout settings
+- **Mobile horizontal spacing**
+  On mobile screens where space is at a premium, there's the option to show some of the background color on each side, or to have the note go to full width.
 - **Properties position**
   In Live Preview mode, properties can be positioned before (default) or after the main note content.
 If you rarely use properties, you may prefer to make them less prominent.
   _This setting only works for Live Preview mode.
 Reading mode doesn't provide suitable HTML structure to support it, and Source Mode makes properties editable within the main content area.